uber/orbit/README.rst

 - is stable and being incubated for long-term support.
 It may contain new experimental code, for which APIs are subject to change.
 - requires PyStan as a system dependency.
 PyStan is licensed under** `GPLv3 <https://www.gnu.org/licenses/gpl-3.0.html>`__ **, which is a free, copyleft license for software.**

-Orbit: A Python package for Object-oRiented BayesIan Time-series models
+Orbit: A Python package for Bayesian forecasting models
 ====================

 Orbit is a Python package for Bayesian forecasting models developed under object-oriented design.
 It provides a